Dr. Standaert, Samuel

 Post doctorate – Clemson University and Ghent University

 Samuel Standaert obtained a Master in Economics at Ghent University, with a thesis dealing with regional integration in Africa.
-During his time there, he was an active member of the North-South group, an organization working to further the awareness of development issues among students.
+During his time there, he was an active member of the North-South group, an organisation working to further the awareness of development issues among students.
 In 2009, he obtained a second Master in Economics, this time from Boston University, where he studied with a BAEF-grant.
 In Boston, he became interested in the topic of corruption and regional integration agreements, which he further pursued during his PhD research back at Ghent University.
-After the successful defense of his thesis in 2015, he obtained an FWO Pegasus2/Marie Skłodowska-Curie scholarship.
+After the successful defence of his thesis in 2015, he obtained an FWO Pegasus2/Marie Skłodowska-Curie scholarship.
 During this project (1/10/2016-30/09/2019), he conducted research on the effects of trade agreements and was involved in the development of the UNU-CRIS Regional Integration Knowledge System (RIKS 2.0).
 The scholarship allowed him also to be a visiting associate professor at Clemson University (US) during two years, where he also taught international economics.

-Since October 2019 Samuel Standaert was appointed assistant professor at Ghent University and UNU-CRIS.
+Since October 2019 Samuel Standaert was appointed Assistant Professor at Ghent University and UNU-CRIS.
 There he works on a variety of topics, including the effects and determinants of regional integration agreements; the gravity model of international trade; sustainable development; Bayesian econometrics; and migration policy.
-He also coordinates (together with prof. Glenn Rayp) the work at UNU-CRIS on RIKS 2.0.
+He also coordinates (together with Professor Glenn Rayp) the work at UNU-CRIS on RIKS 2.0.
 At Ghent University he supervises PhD students working on various projects in the field of regional integration agreements and teaches several courses on economics.